GregRoques/Do-The-Mario/README.md

     }
   }
 ```
-There – now it Mario behaves just like he did in good old 1985.
-If you wanted to set it so that Mario jumps again after each complete jump, you could always used a setTimeout function to trigger the "hold" condition to default to false in the makeJump() function after a given time, say 1.5s.
+There – now Mario behaves just like he did in good old 1985.
+If you wanted to set it so that Mario jumps again after each complete jump while "keydown", you could always used a setTimeout() function to trigger the "hold" condition to default to false in the makeJump() function after a given time, say 1.5s.

 ______________________________________________